-Women constitute nearly 60 percent of the world’s 2 billion people living in poverty.
+Women constitute nearly 60% of the world’s 2 billion people living in poverty.
 Despite all the community development programmes around the world, the feminization of poverty seems to be a growing phenomenon, especially in the developing world.
-Over the last two decades, the number of rural women living in absolute poverty has risen by 50 percent (compared to 30 percent for men).
+Over the last two decades, the number of rural women living in absolute poverty has risen by 50% (compared to 30% for men).

 The primary cause of the feminization of poverty is gender bias, which prevents women from obtaining the education, training, health services and child care they require to escape poverty.
 In developing countries, women’s economic activities take place mostly in the non-wage economy, either as unpaid work for the purposes of household subsistence, or as paid work in the informal sector.
 Women who engage in such work usually are not granted access to land, credit and other resources that improve productivity and would enable them to generate increased income.
 Even when women are involved in the wage economy, they often receive considerably less remuneration than men.